RajhansMore/portfolio/README.md

 3. Extract and find `Positions.csv` (for Experience) and `Education.csv` (for Education).
 4. Place these files in the `public/data/` folder.
 5. The website will automatically parse and display the new data.
+   - **Note**: If no `Positions.csv` is found or it's empty, the site will professionally display a "Newly Graduate / Early Career" message.
+   - **Note**: If no `Education.csv` is found, it will fall back to the data defined in `portfolio.config.ts`.

 ### 3. Sync New Projects (GitHub)
 1. Go to your GitHub repository settings.